xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 2. Go to the Templates page under the Design tab.

-3. Start a release from the "REST-o-rant on ECS" template.
+3. Start a new release from the "REST-o-rant on ECS" template.

 4. Follow the instructions.